Chat Integrations: Use the Tools You Love

 Often, you'll see that services offer webhooks as a way to access third-party services.
 But this method requires you to route and balance traffic through your own server, defeating the purpose of using a hosted chat service in the first place.

-PubNub's integrations leverage PubNub Functions to let you easily trigger services, and pass through data, erasing the need for additional servers.
+PubNub's integrations leverage Functions to let you easily trigger services and pass through data, erasing the need for additional servers.

-You can check out the documentation on PubNub Functions to dig into the message lifecycle events that can be used to trigger a serverless function call.
-In general, these events give you a high degree of control and flexibility when it comes to modifying, augmenting, and filtering messages based on their content.
+You can check out the documentation on Functions to dig into the message lifecycle events that can be used to trigger a serverless function call.
+In general, these events give you a high degree of control and flexibility when modifying, augmenting, and filtering messages based on their content.